 The Origins of the Hess Truck

 In 1933, recent high school graduate Leon Hess purchased a used oil delivery truck and began his own business delivering fuel to homes in Asbury Park, N.J.
 By 1964, he had a burgeoning empire of gas stations to his name.
 That winter, Hess wanted to offer his customers a gift as a sign of goodwill.
-He starting selling toy trucks at Hess gas stations that would be both affordable and suitable for kids of all ages.
+He started selling toy trucks at Hess gas stations that would be both affordable and suitable for kids of all ages.

 The original 1964 Hess truck, a replica of the company’s first B61 tanker, was well ahead of its time compared to other toys of the day.
 Hess was adamant the toy be made with the highest craftsmanship.
 The truck featured an empty cargo tank that could be filled using an accompanying funnel and rubber hose, as well as working headlights and taillights.
 The toy even came with batteries to make it more affordable for parents.